Kyriosity/convert-smth/readme+/dev_guidelines.md

 // KD, ToDo: tests

 ## Think of performance
-+ `Measurebles` are structs with the smallest footprint.
-Do NOT extend them with any logic.
 + Any validation, transformation shall be *external* and on demand.
 Thus i stripped Measureables of any tempting logic

 ## Tests